Skip to main content

 Create Subject Area - menu

-In the Create Subject Area dialog, provide a meaningful name for the new subject area.
+In the Create Subject Area dialog, enter a meaningful name for your new subject area.

 Create Subject Area - dialog

-Once created, the Subject Area page opens, which includes several definition tabs:
+Once created, the Subject Area page opens, featuring several definition tabs:

 • General: Define the name, description, and link the subject area to its associated business model.